nxp-imx-support/app-network-ml/README.md

 ## Model training
-[lucid-ddos](https://github.com/doriguzzi/lucid-ddos/) is choosen as DDoS attack detection model in this project.
+[lucid-ddos](https://github.com/doriguzzi/lucid-ddos/) is chosen as DDoS attack detection model in this project.
 And we used public DDoS attacker dataset to train ML model.
 By default, it was [CIC-DDoS2019](https://www.unb.ca/cic/datasets/ddos-2019.html) and we also pushed it in sample-dataset folder.